ThomasRoest/better-bookmarks/README.md

 This projects uses netlify functions, see [src/lambda/get-title.js](https://github.com/ThomasRoest/better-bookmarks/blob/master/src/lambda/get-title.js) to get page titles from url's.

 It's not required, but to use this functionality, the only thing you have to do is to deploy your project with Netlify.
-Which will then create the build from src/lambda, as configured in `netlify.toml`
+Netlify will then create the build from src/lambda, as configured in `netlify.toml`.
+The package netlify-lambda allows you to run the function locally with: `yarn start:lambda`.

 Make sure you update the authorized domains for authentication in the firebase console (authentication tab)